 Nottingham is your second worst location.

-You’ll enjoy going to The Jail to lord it over your captive heroes.
+You’ll enjoy going to The Jail to look over your heroes.
 Oh, and collect the 3 power too!
 Go to The Jail every other turn unless you have a very good reason not to.

 It’s amazing really that collecting that amount of power as an action is unblockable by a hero card.